Offering to let someone from Ukraine stay with you

 You must be willing to let someone live with you for at least 6 months - the longer the better.

 You can’t charge your guests rent.
-The government will give you £350 each month for up to 12 months - it doesn’t matter how many people you’re hosting.
-If you host people in different properties, you’ll get £350 a month for each property.
+The government will give you a single thank you payment each month - it doesn’t matter how many people you’re hosting.
+If you host people in different properties, you’ll get a thank you payment for each property.

-The government say you will not have to pay tax on the £350 payment and it will not count as income when calculating your benefits.
+The government say you will not have to pay tax on the thank you payment and it will not count as income when calculating your benefits.

 The government has said hosting people will not affect your benefits.
 For example, this means it will not stop you being affected by the ‘bedroom tax’.

 Hosting people also will not affect any council tax discounts you get - for example a single person discount.

 If you host people in a separate property which has an empty homes premium, you won’t have to pay the premium while they’re there and the council tax should be reduced.

 If you get Council Tax Reduction, ask your local council if hosting people will affect it.
 You can find your local council on GOV.UK.